samplemaker/freefem_matlab_octave_plot/README.md

 ## Exporting data from FreeFem++

-In order to create a plot from a FreeFem++ simulation with Matlab / Octave following data must be written into ASCII text files by FreeFem++:
+In order to create a plot from a FreeFem++ simulation in Matlab / Octave

   * The Mesh
   * The FE-Space sequence in terms of connectivity
   * The PDE simulation data

+must be written into ASCII text files.

 A FreeFem++ mesh can be exported using the FreeFem++ `savemesh` command:
 ```Matlab